-Supersedes USAP Air Operations Manual, dated 1 Aug 2007
+Supersedes USAP Air Operations Manual, dated 1 Aug 2013

-The NSF is congressionally charged with the management of the USAP.
-Via the NSF/DoD MOA, the DoD is charged with heavy-lift logistics support to the USAP.
-In accordance with this arrangement, Deputy Commander, Joint Task Force Support Forces Antarctica is responsible for the safe operations of all DoD air assets.
-Civil aircraft under contract to NSF/OPP/AIL are an integral component in the support of science on the continent and share the airspace with DoD aircraft.
-These civil aircraft are under the direct charge of AIL and operate in accordance with their respective Operations Specifications (OPSPECS) and their contract with AIL.
+In accordance with Presidential Memorandum 6646, the National Science Foundation (NSF) is responsible for the management of the USAP.
+Furthermore, the DoD will provide the logistics support requested by NSF to the program.
+The NSF/DoD MOA delineates agreed support that occurs on an annual basis.
+In accordance with this arrangement, the Deputy Commander, Joint Task Force-Support Forces Antarctica (DCJTF-SFA) is responsible for the safe operations of all DoD air assets.
+Civil aircraft under contract to NSF's Division of Polar Programs (NSF/PLR) are an integral component in the support of science on the continent and share the airspace with DoD aircraft.
+These civil aircraft are under the direct charge of NSF and operate in line with their respective Operations Specifications (OPSPEC) and their contract with NSF.

-Oversight of the on-ice operations of the civil aircraft is NSF-delegated to the Dept of the Interior/OAS Office of Aviation Services (OAS) in accordance with the SLA between OAS/AIL.
+Oversight of the on-ice operations of the civil aircraft is NSF-delegated to the Department of the Interior/Office of Aviation Services (OAS) in accordance with the Interagency Agreement (IAA) between United States Department of the Interior (DOI) and NSF.
 Joint use of the USAP airspace in Antarctica requires close coordination between the DoD and NSF (and its delegations).
-This is achieved through daily meetings between the 13AEG/CC and the NSF Rep and via bi-weekly meetings of the Air Operations Planning Board (AOPB).
-NSF/AIL delegates the publication and administration of the USAP Air Operations Manual to DCJTF-SFA.
-The AIL Director is single point of contact for NSF technical coordination.
+This is achieved through daily meetings between the Commander, 13th Air Expeditionary Group (13 AEG/CC) and the NSF Representative/Station Manager and via bi-weekly meetings of the Air Operations Planning Board (AOPB).
+USAP airspace is managed and controlled by the Space and Naval Warfare Center (SPAWAR).
+NSF delegates the publication and administration of the USAP Air Operations Manual to the DCJTF-SFA.
+The AIL Head is single point of contact for NSF technical coordination.

-This manual outlines responsibilities and major actions required on the part of all agencies that support and interact with the United States Antarctic Program (USAP).
-It shall not be construed as superseding directives of higher authority or as precluding the exercise of good judgment or compliance with other aviation safety practices.
-The USAP Air Operations Manual (AOM) has been revised as requested by NSF Office of Polar Programs to reflect the most recent changes regarding Antarctic air operations, procedures, and participants and must be completely reviewed.
-It supersedes USAP Air Operations Manual dated 1 August 2007.
+This manual outlines responsibilities and major actions required on the part of all agencies that support and interact with the USAP.
+It shall not be construed to preclude the exercise of good judgment or compliance with other aviation safety practices.
+The USAP AOM has been revised as requested by NSF/PLR to reflect the most recent changes regarding Antarctic air operations, procedures, and participants and must be completely reviewed.
+It supersedes USAP AOM dated 1 August 2013.

-The intent of this manual is to provide USAP Aviation Service Providers (ASP's) key information relating to the safe and efficient execution of their duties and to provide a common reference for those operations.
-Information in this manual is not to supersede ICAO and/or FAA regulations; military flight regulations, civilian operations specifications, and/or National Science Foundation contracts.
+The intent of this manual is to provide USAP Aviation Service Providers (ASPs) key information relating to the safe and efficient execution of their duties and to provide a common reference for those operations.
+Information in this manual will not supersede ICAO and/or FAA regulations; military flight regulations, civilian operations specifications, and/or National Science Foundation contracts.

-The following publications contain key information to USAP ASP's: DoD/NOAA FLIP series, the Antarctic Flight Information Manual (AFIM), and the International Flight Information Manual.
-Refer to Attachment 1 for a glossary of references and supporting documentation.
+The following publications contain key information to USAP ASPs: DoD/NOAA FLIP series, the Antarctic Flight Information Manual (AFIM), and the International Flight Information Manual.
+Refer to Attachment's 1 and 2 for a glossary of references and supporting documentation.